Vizuri/docker-exercises/12/README.md

 # Description
-use inspect format to output only a particular field
+Use inspect format to output only a few particular fields in image metadata.

 ## Run instructions